nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* people who work in management/administration of tuition centres
+* has a need to manage a significant number of staff/students
+* tuition centre managed is of small to medium size (roughly a few hundred students)

+**Value proposition**: Centralizes contact details, tracks student data, maintains a teacher directory, and offers functions that improve administrative efficiency and organization for a tuition centre.

 ### User stories